-Kind of Source: Background Exhibits (or Evidence) Argument Methods Definition: Undisputed information Object of analysis Context of analysis Underlying assumptions Where to Find Biographies, almanacs, encyclopedias, data repositories, or other reference sources Any variety of scholarly or popular sources.
+Kind of Source Background Exhibits (or Evidence) Argument Methods Definition Undisputed information Object of analysis Context of analysis Underlying assumptions Where to Find Biographies, almanacs, encyclopedias, data repositories, or other reference sources Any variety of scholarly or popular sources.
 Or the result of data collection or other novel production of information Scholarly journals or books Scholarly journals or books Literature Research Question: How are we to regard Jane's marriage to Rochester?
-Encyclopedia article on Evangelism Biography of the Brontës The text of Jane Eyre Contemporary cultural documents and reviews Scholarly books or articles that have addressed this issue Specific references to critical theories or methods feminism, postcolonialism, etc. Social Sciences Research Question: How does gender socialization impact college age drinking behaviors and attitudes?
-Current statistics on collegelevel drinking Current relevant cultural artifacts (ads, movies, etc.) Field observations of gender differences in drinking at a party Audiotapes of focus group interviews (researchers must design the questions and code the transcripts) Scholarly articles and papers that address gender socialization as potentially related college-age drinking Citations to competing sociological theorists or theories about gender socialization Citations of particular research methodologies Business Research Question: Is consumer choice influenced by ads when favorable info is delayed?
-Current beliefs and intuitions about the presentation of information and how consumers make decision Electronic data collected from online tasks Scholarly articles that debate the relative impact of information according to timing References to data analysis methods Citation of web design methods for online tasks

-Health Sciences Research Question: What strategies are useful for control and screening for a diabetic complication that causes blindness in Eastern Mediterranean regions?
-Standards for screening for a diabetic complication that causes blindness Current statistics regarding diabetes and blindness in Eastern Mediterranean countries Projections of future diabetic complications in the region Potential strategies to be utilized by public health organizations in regard to the problem Benefits and costs of a screening program Implicit public health mission to reduce or prevent blindness in diabetes patients -- --- -- --- --
+Encyclopedia article on Evangelism Biography of the Brontës The text of the novel Jane Eyre Contemporary cultural documents and reviews Scholarly books or articles that have addressed this issue Specific references to critical theories or methods such as feminism, postcolonialism, etc. Social Sciences Research Question: How does gender socialization impact collegeage drinking behaviors and attitudes?
+Current statistics on collegelevel drinking Current relevant cultural artifacts (ads, movies, etc.) Field observations of gender differences in drinking at a party Audiotapes of focus group interviews (researchers must design the questions and code the transcripts) Scholarly articles and papers that address gender socialization as potentially related to college-age drinking Citations to competing sociological theorists or theories about gender socialization Citations of particular research methodologies Business Research Question: Is consumer choice influenced by ads when favorable info is delayed?
+Current beliefs and intuitions about the presentation of information and how consumers make decision Electronic data collected from online tasks Electronic data collected from online tasks References to data analysis methods Citation of web design methods for online tasks Health Sciences Research Question: What strategies are useful for control and screening for a diabetic complication that causes blindness in Eastern Mediterranean regions?
+Standards for screening for a diabetic complication that causes blindness Current statistics regarding diabetes and blindness in Eastern Mediterranean countries Projections of future diabetic complications in the region Potential strategies to be utilized by public health organizations in regard to the problem Benefits and costs of a screening program Implicit public health mission to reduce or prevent blindness in diabetes patients look to see whether any of that feedback applies to the roles you gave your sources.
+Then consider the questions below.
+If you can't answer "Yes" to every question, reconsider how you have used the sources in your paper.